Complete Guide

 • Higher interest rates

-Moratorium Usually includes the study period as well as a grace period (typically six months) following completion before regular EMIs start.
+Moratorium Normally encompasses the period of study and some grace period (usually six months) after completion before regular EMIs begin.

 1